-- An active stream of advice and best practices sharing across social media
+- An active stream of advice and best practices shared across social media

 What is Identity Management Day?